code-and-co/codeandcodotcom/_posts/2018-05-11-junior-software-engineer.markdown

 Role & Responsibilities

 - Strong product sense and experience working closely with product designers
+- Excellent communication skills and a passion for tough technical challenges
+- Passion and mindset to learn continuously to challenge the team

+- Collaborate with our award-winning design and product team to rapidly iterate on the product
 - Experiment and play with latest tech stack on day to day basis and grow with the company
-- Passion and mindset to learn continuously to challenge the team
-- Technical Due Diligence consultancy opportunities, where you will learn and expose to various domains, enormous technologies and startups across the Europe
-Excellent communication skills and a passion for tough technical challenges
-- Think through mission critical situations in a consultancy environment, and work with amazing people
 - Opportunity to work on trending future technology such as Artificial Intelligence and Augmented Reality
-- Work in a collaborative, non-hierarchical environment and talent is valued than job title and experience
-- Strong communication and client-facing skills with the ability to work in a consulting environment is essential
-- Solve the problem using the latest tools and techniques
-- Hands-on coding, usually we prefer a pair programming environment
+- Hands-on coding, and be comfortable with pair programming
-- Building the quality code
-- Working in lots of different domains and client environments
 - Experience working with, or an interest in Agile Methodologies, such as Extreme Programming (XP) and Scrum
-- Knowledge of software best practices, like Test-Driven Development (TDD) and Continuous Integration (CI)
+- Interest in software best practices, like Test-Driven Development (TDD) and Continuous Integration (CI)

 {:.subtitle.mt-5.mb-3}
+Core Tech Stack

+We are proud to not have a go-to stack but choose the right tool for the job at hand.
+We currently enjoy working with JavaScript, Elixir, Ruby, Swift, Kotlin, React, React Native, Flutter, PostgreSQL, Serverless Architecture/ FaaS, AWS, Redis, and more.

+{:.subtitle.mt-5.mb-3}
 What would make a perfect fit

+- You are an accelerated learner with the passion and mindset to continuously learn and improve!
+- You want to be part of bringing a product or feature from inception to launch
-You are curious about learning new technologies, want to experiment with various product ideas and want to grow with the amazing people from different backgrounds and expertise.
+- You are curious about learning new technologies
+- You enjoy experimenting with various product ideas and technologies
+- You enjoy working on multiple platforms, domains, and problems

 {:.subtitle.mt-5.mb-3}
 What you can expect from us